Dabima Best Practices for Students

 * Average GPA and SAT/ACT scores

-* Admit Rate — adjusted for your application type and in-state/out-of-state (e.g. Early Decision vs. Regular Decision) where data is available
+* Admit Rate — adjusted for your application type (e.g. Early Decision vs. Regular Decision) and location (e.g. in-state, out-of-state, domestic) where data is available

 * Estimated Cost — based on in-state/out-of-state status and your financial questionnaire data

-* Common Work requirements specific to that college (personal essay, activity lists, etc.)
+* Shared work requirements specific to that college based on the application type (personal essay, activity lists, PIQs, etc.)

 * FAFSA — assumed required/accepted for all colleges